Guides

 Add an Exhibition Blueprint with a Template

-Under the Settings Tab, you can add a helpful description of your Blueprint.
+Under the Settings Tab, you can add a helpful description of your Blueprint and, if necessary, update the type.

 Add a Blueprint Description